hyperter96/gitlab-operator/README.md

 - aggregate and visualize metrics using Prometheus and Grafana
 - setup auto-scaling

 Note that this does not include the GitLab Runner.
-For more inforation, see the [GitLab Runner Operator repository](https://gitlab.com/gitlab-org/cloud-native/gitlab-runner-operator).
+For more information, see the [GitLab Runner Operator repository](https://gitlab.com/gitlab-org/cloud-native/gitlab-runner-operator).

 ## Documentation